kirillgerasimov/shared-element-view-pager/readme.md

 2. Create *SharedElementPageTransformer* presumably in *Activity.onCreate()*. <br/>
 *this* refers to activity:
 ```
-        SharedElementPageTransformer transformer =
+     SePageTransformer transformer = new DefaultSePageTransformer(this,  fragments, viewPager);
-                new SharedElementPageTransformer(this,  fragments);
 ```
 <br/>
 <br/>